Ecwid/ecwid-api-docs/includes/_products.md

 ------| ---- | ------------
 **name** |  string |  Product title
 sku | string |  Product SKU
-quantity |  number | Amount of product items in stock.
-Leave empty for the products with unlimited stock price | number |  Base product price wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend
+quantity |  number | Amount of product items in stock. unlimited | boolean | Set as `true` to make Unlimited stock for the product and to not track product inventory. price | number |  Base product price wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend